 Preserving lavender honey

-Honey must preserve protected from light, the best place, a closet or pantry.
+You may not enjoy lavender honey benefits if you don’t preserve it accordingly.
+For instance, honey needs preservation which includes protecting it from light.
+The best place is a closet or pantry.
 The ideal temperature for storage is between 15°C and 20° C.

-We should not keep it in the fridge since the cold makes the honey to crystallize.
-Once we open it, we must ensure close it again well to be preserved well and not lose their active ingredients.
+We should not keep it in the fridge since the cold makes the honey crystallize.
+Once we open it, we must close it again to preserve it well and not lose its active ingredients.

 Honey tends to come with a date of consumption.
 However, this date is not an indication that honey spoils.
 On the contrary, it only crystallizes over time but does not spoil.
 However, honey crystallization isn’t a good thing either.
 That explains why it is recommended not to store lavender honey for more than 6 months.

 It is important to acknowledge that these are side effects of lavender which is an important component of this honey.
 If you apply it on your skin, most likely when dealing with hair loss, there are minimal chances of irritation.
 Some people experience increased appetite, headache, and constipation after ingesting it.
 That said and done, these scenarios are rare.